Central African RepublicOfficial Name: Central African Republic

-- Taking some time before travel to consider your personal security and reviewing the Traveler’s Checklist.
+- Take some time before travel to consider your personal security and review the Traveler’s Checklist.

 In many countries around the world, counterfeit and pirated goods are widely available.
 Transactions involving such products may be illegal under local law.
 In addition, bringing them back to the United States may result in forfeitures and/or fines.
 The Computer Crime and Intellectual Property Division in the U.S. Department of Justice has more information on this serious problem.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 In the CAR, this is the U.S. Embassy in Yaounde, Cameroon, or the French Embassy in Bangui.
 We can: